DemaciaLarz/TDQN-in-keras/README.md

 ![Powercell results 3](https://github.com/DemaciaLarz/TDQN-in-keras/blob/main/files/image_results_powercell_3.png "Powercell results 3")

 The "BH" is the baseline, the underlying assets actual movement.

+[Here](http://htmlpreview.github.io/?https://github.com/DemaciaLarz/trading-hydro/blob/main/notebooks/htmls/training_2_powercell.html) is a notebook in which one can follow the training of a Powercell model.